-The building currently has five bedrooms and three bathrooms; it contains a total of 85 steps from top to bottom and is around 70 ft high and can be rented out by anyone.
+The building currently has five bedrooms and three bathrooms; it contains a total of 85 steps from top to bottom is around 70 ft high and can be rented out by anyone.

 As mentioned above, designed and built by James Braid, the course is an interesting mix of heathland, linksland, parkland, and woodland.

 Oh yes, and it’s narrow!
-I was warned before teeing off (on an immaculately presented first tee box) I would lose golf balls at this course and with my game, I didn’t disappoint them.
+I was warned before teeing off (on an immaculately presented first tee box) that I would lose golf balls at this course and with my game, I didn’t disappoint them.

 However, don’t be afraid – if you play this course conservatively and straight, it can be beaten.